Lymph node

 A lymph node, or lymph gland, is a kidney-shaped organ of the lymphatic system and the adaptive immune system.
 A large number of lymph nodes are linked throughout the body by the lymphatic vessels.
 They are major sites of lymphocytes that include B and T cells.
 Lymph nodes are important for the proper functioning of the immune system, acting as filters for foreign particles including cancer cells, but have no detoxification function.

-In the lymphatic system a lymph node is a secondary lymphoid organ.
+In the lymphatic system, a lymph node is a secondary lymphoid organ.
 A lymph node is enclosed in a fibrous capsule and is made up of an outer cortex and an inner medulla.

 Lymph nodes become inflamed or enlarged in various diseases, which may range from trivial throat infections to life-threatening cancers.
 The condition of lymph nodes is very important in cancer staging, which decides the treatment to be used and determines the prognosis.
 Lymphadenopathy refers to glands that are enlarged or swollen.
 When inflamed or enlarged, lymph nodes can be firm or tender.

 Structure

 Lymph nodes are kidney or oval shaped and range in size from 2 mm to 25 mm on their long axis, with an average of 15 mm.

-Each lymph node is surrounded by a fibrous capsule, which extends inside a lymph node to form trabeculae.
+Each lymph node is surrounded by a fibrous capsule (made of collagenous connective tissue), which extends inside the lymph node to form trabeculae.
 The substance of a lymph node is divided into the outer cortex and the inner medulla.
 These are rich with cells.
 The hilum is an indent on the concave surface of the lymph node where lymphatic vessels leave and blood vessels enter and leave.

-Lymph enters the convex side of a lymph node through multiple afferent lymphatic vessels and from there flows into a series of sinuses.
-After entering the lymph node from afferent lymphatic vessels, lymph flows into a space underneath the capsule called the subcapsular sinus, then into cortical sinuses.
-After passing through the cortex, lymph then collects in medullary sinuses.
-All of these sinuses drain into the efferent lymph vessels to exit the node at the hilum on the concave side.
+Lymph enters the convex side of a lymph node through multiple afferent lymphatic vessels, and from there, it flows into a series of sinuses.
+Upon entering the lymph node, lymph first passes into a space beneath the capsule known as the subcapsular sinus, then moves into the cortical sinuses.
+After traversing the cortex, lymph collects in the medullary sinuses.
+Finally, all of these sinuses drain into the efferent lymphatic vessels, which carry the lymph away from the node, exiting at the hilum on the concave side.